TrackAbout GPS Asset Tracking Systems

 Many companies come to us looking to tracking their inventory in real-time.
 They want to pull up a map and see where everything is.
 There are two ways to do this:

 Active GPS tags: With Active GPS tags, a powered tag is attached to the asset.
 This tag can check its gps position and then transmit this position periodically to a local mobile phone tower or to a satellite.
 This allows near-real time position information on the asset without any human action required.
-(Active tags are not available from TrackAbout today.
-Coming in late 2018)
+(Active tags are not available from TrackAbout today.)

 Last scanned GPS position: With this model, the asset only requires a simple barcode rather than a powered tag.
 The GPS location is collected by a mobile device when the barcode is scanned by a person.
 This kind of GPS equipment tracking allows someone to know where the asset was the last time that someone scanned it.